elvinlim96/AB0403-Recommendation-System/README.md

 This project is created as part of a course project for *AB0403 Decision Making with Programming & Analytics*.

+It uses Python programming language and the following modules: *Pandas, Numpy* and *Openpyxl*.

+The program reads the restaurant information from the excel file and load it as a dataframe.

 ## Project Summary

 <div align="center">